A reminder of how to add two or more numbers using the column method. [Time: 6:32]

 Some information about Pi, the "celebrity number'.
 A video features maths-loving author Alex Bellos.
 [Time:9:42]

-Pi, Spigot Algorithms and why The Simpsons is not in Base 8?
-In this video Simon Singh's talks about Pi and Maths in The Simpsons.
+Why is The Simpsons not in Base 8?
+In this video Simon Singh talks about Pi and Maths in The Simpsons cartoon.
 [Time: 9:39]

 Kate Bush sings the digits of pi (audio only).
 [Time: 9:31]

 We write numbers using only ten symbols (called Digits).
 Where we place them is important.
 [Time: 2:56]

 A Khan Academy video explaining place value.
 [Time: 3:59]